-Part of what has always been challenging for pain management specialists is diagnosing were the root problem in the body lies.
+Part of what has always been challenging for pain management professionals is diagnosing were the root problem in the body lies.
 Two primary reasons why the source of pain can be difficult to ascertain are pain referral and pain radiation.
 Both processes result in pain signals firing in parts of the body that are in disparate physical locations from the place where the pain disorder originates.
 Sciatica is a particularly common form of radiating pain, so we will discuss that particular condition as a case in point.

 Category Archives: Video

 Gout is a form of arthritis that involves an accrual of uric acid crystals in the body, particularly the joints.
-Gout prevention has become a major concern of arthritis experts and pain specialists: 8.3 million individuals, approximately 1 out of every 25 people, are currently experiencing the condition.
+Gout prevention has become a major concern of arthritis experts and pain professionals: 8.3 million individuals, approximately 1 out of every 25 people, are currently experiencing the condition.
 It is especially common among senior citizens.

 Many people think that pain is only likely to be experienced among the elderly, but pain conditions are common for all ages.
 Our focus for this piece will be lower back pain (LBP), the number one reason for disability in members of the working population across the globe, according to the American Chiropractic Association.
 The statistics on LBP demonstrate that pain conditions are clearly not only a concern for senior citizens: the relationship between age and pain is more complex.